ronfung/wallet/README.md

 * D and E
 * E and F

-The code first build the 1st degree of connections (transactions) of the batch dataset, store them in a hashmap with key, pair value.
+The code first build the 1st degree of connections (transactions) of the batch dataset, store them in a hash-map with key, pair value.
 The key is the userid and the value is the set of id being connected.

-Once the dataset parse commplete, we can run thru the streaming dataset.
+Once the dataset parse complete, we can run thru the streaming dataset.
 Lookup if they are first degree connected.
-For 2nd degree connections, we first lookup if they are 1st degree connected, if not, we can lookup the 2nd degree connections for both IDs, if the value, i.e. the set of IDs being cached in the hashmap, check to see if A's id is in Set B or B's ids is in Set A.  If the set of IDs does not exists in the hashmaps, build it.
+For 2nd degree connections, we first lookup if they are 1st degree connected, if not, we can lookup the 2nd degree connections for both IDs, if the value, i.e. the set of IDs being cached in the hashmap, check to see if A's id is in Set B or B's ids is in Set A. If the set of IDs does not exists in the hash maps, build it.
 It is build by union of set of the 1st degree connects' connections and the id of the 1st degree connection set.
-Cache the findings in the hashmap so that subsequent lookup can be done with building the set again.
+Cache the findings in the hash-map so that subsequent lookup can be done with building the set again.

 For 4th degree, repeat the process, do 1st degree lookup, 2nd degree lookup, and both turn negative, check if they are 4th degree connected.
 The way to do it is to check if A's id in in B's 2nd connection set or B's id in A's 2nd connection set.
 Also, check if both id's 2nd degree connection set intersect each other.

 [Back to Table of Contents] (README.md#table-of-contents)